About the documentary

 Regina DomingoProducer, Cinematographer, Researcher.

 Founder and executive director of Nakawe Project, a non-profit organization that focuses its efforts on the protection of marine life.
 Growing up by the Mediterranean Sea next to Barcelona, Regi has worked in and around the ocean for all of her life.
-Currently, she directs a freediving and snorkeling platform in the Pacific Ocean.
+Currently, she directs an ecoturism platform to explore the open ocean both in freediving and snorkeling in Los Cabos, BCS, Mexico, called Pelagic Safari.
 With massive persistence and courage she manages to gain access to places no one else has, rendering her an unmatched researcher for this project.
 Working with government authorities, organizations and different creative teams, she is also a key producer in the film, always obtaining the the necessary information and footage.